 If you're exploring what's available on a topic or ancient author, it can be useful to start with L'Année Philologique, which aims to collect the scholarship on classical literature, history, and archaeology (books, book chapters, dissertations, articles) in one searchable location.

-On the BC Libraries’ website, an excellent starting point is the Classical Studies Portal, which provides links to key resources, including the L'Année Philologique; a Classical Studies research guide; and some of the most relevant databases for Classical Studies research.
+For more in-depth work, or to see an overview of what's available in Classics, a good starting point is the BC Libraries' Classical Studies Portal, which provides links to key resources, a Classics research guide; and a sampling of some of the most relevant databases for classical research.

 The Classical Studies Librarian, Chris Strauber, is available to answer questions, make more recommendations, and suggest strategies for solid research.